arduino/docs-content/content/hardware/02.hero/boards/uno-wifi-rev2/tutorials/uno-wifi-rev-2/uno-wifi-r2-chromebook-installation/uno-wifi-r2-chromebook-installation.md

 ## Upgrading Firmware

-Since Chromebooks cannot run executables, the firmware upgrade for the UNO WiFi Rev 2 needs to be done through a computer with the Windows/Mac OS installed.
+Since Chromebooks cannot run executables, the firmware upgrade for the UNO WiFi Rev 2 needs to be done through a Windows/Mac/Linux computer.

 **1.** Make sure you have installed [Arduino IDE 1.8.X](https://www.arduino.cc/en/software).